umbraco/UmbracoDocs/15/umbraco-forms/developer/blocklistfilters.md

 These labels can use [Umbraco Flavored Markdown (UFM)](https://docs.umbraco.com/umbraco-cms/reference/umbraco-flavored-markdown).

-An option that allows for display of a forms name - `umbFormName` - is available for use.
+An option is available to display a form's name - `umbFormName`.

 It should be rendered as follows, with a reference to the property alias on the block element that uses a form picker.